AdguardTeam/AdGuardForSafari/README.md

 Change `.` to path to your project if you not in the root.

 ## How to release standalone builds
-- checkout branch `build-standalone`
-- merge changes
 - update version `Config.xcconfig` and `package.json`
+- select xcode build configuration (Standalone-beta or Standalone)
-- build with xcode
+- build apps
+- publish release on GitHub
+- refresh `updates/updates.json` and `release.json` in gh-pages branch